kamaji-xl/File-Storage-Microservice/README.md

 > [!note]
-> If you have already installed docker desktop before WSL.
+> If you have already installed docker desktop before WSL:
 > - **DO NOT INSTALL WSL WITH** `wsl --install`
-> - Instead, use `wsl --list --verbose` to get a list of available distros.
+> - Instead use `wsl --list --verbose` to get a list of available distros.
 > 	- Then run `wsl -d <DistroName>`.
 > 	- Ubuntu-24.04 is recommended.

-### Using Docker
+## Using Docker

 - First ensure that docker desktop is running.
 - I have included a couple of bash scripts: